An explainable three dimension framework to uncover learning patterns: A unified look in variable sulci recognition: Results

 \subsection{Classifiers performance for presence or absence of paracingulate sulcus}

 For brevity, we discuss in the main manuscript only the simple-3D-MHL results which outperformed the two-level CNN backbone network (2CNN-3D-MHL).
 The analytical tables and results for 2CNN-3D-MHL can be found in the supplementary material subsection 2.1 ('Classification results of the 2CNN-3D-MHL' ; Table 1).
 The performance of the simple-3D-MHL network in the left hemisphere was higher (around 73.00\% in all testing metrics and 74.10\% in all validation metrics) than that in the right hemisphere (around 58.00\% in all testing metrics and 63.10\% in the validation metrics).
 For the simple-3D-CNN, the performance of the network in the left hemisphere was higher (around 72.90\% in all testing metrics and 74.00\% in all validation metrics) than that in the right hemisphere (around 56.00\% in all testing metrics and 63.00\% in the validation metrics).
-The analytical Figures and outcomes for the simple-3D-MHL and simple-3D-CNN networks are presented in supplementary material subsection 2.2 ('Additional global explainability methods and different components PCA results'; Supplementary Extended DATA Fig. 1 a.,b.).
+The analytical Figures and outcomes for the simple-3D-MHL and simple-3D-CNN networks are presented in supplementary material subsection 2.2 ('Additional global explainability methods and different components PCA results'; Supplementary Fig. 1 a.,b.).
 The discrepancy in performance between the left and right hemispheres was to be expected for two reasons.
 First, the PCS is more prominent in the left than in the right hemisphere (\cite{paus_human_1996, yucel_hemispheric_2001}), including in psychopathological conditions such as schizophrenia (\cite{garrison}).
 Furthermore, the left PCS has a greater number of associations with regional cortical thickness and sulcal depth than the right PCS (\cite{fornito}), implying more covariability of anatomical features contained in either of our input modalities with the presence of the PCS in the left hemisphere than the right.